Filename99/Filename99-s-Garbage-Waste/README.md

 # Filename99's Garbage Waste

-Hello, dear programmers, linguists, or whoever you are!
+Hello, dear programmers, linguists, artists, or whoever you are!
 Quickly put on your gas masks, because you are entering my dump.
 Here you will see:

 * shitty code
 * useless programs